BryanBradfo/BryanBradfo/README.md

 </h3>

 ### March 2024 - August 2024: Machine Learning Research Engineer @ NUS School of Computing (NUS SoC)
-During my time at the **National University of Singapore (NUS) School of Computing (SoC)** in **Singapore**, I worked as a **ML Research Engineer**.
+During my time at the **National University of Singapore (NUS) School of Computing (SoC)** in **Singapore**, I worked as an **ML Research Engineer**.
 I created an efficient checkpointing fine-tuning scheme for DNNs using Delta-LoRA and LC-checkpoint, achieving compression ratios up to 25x.
 This was applied to models like ViTs, ResNets, LeNet-5, VGG-16, and AlexNet. ([See Code](https://github.com/BryanBradfo/pfe_lc_lora))

 <h3 align="center">
 <a href="https://www.nus.edu.sg/">